caseynewman/logo-generator/README.md

 ## Tests

+This application uses Jest for running unit tests for each shape.
 To run tests for this application, type 'npm run test' into the command line.